MK Dons 2015/16 Customer Charter

 Any season ticket holder who becomes subject to a Club ban may forfeit the right to a part refund on their season ticket for any remaining games in the season for which they have been banned.

-The Club's official website - www.mkdons.com - is updated daily to ensure all news, information and major policy issues reach supporters as soon as possible.
-On a matchday our programme and public address system will give up to date information on ticketing and forthcoming events.
+The Club's official website - mkdons.com - and social media channels are updated daily to ensure all news, information and major policy issues reach supporters as soon as possible.
+On a match day our programme and public address system will give up to date information on ticketing and forthcoming events.

-The press and media are briefed on a weekly basis by the Club's Media and Communications Manager.
+The press and media are briefed on a weekly basis by the Club's Head of Media Relations.

 Full details on ticketing, membership ticket priority etc is sent to all season ticket holders and members and will be communicated via the official website with updates as necessary during the season.